Spot Price

 – The premium over spot price includes additional costs.
 This relates to the production and distribution of Gold, encompassing any overhead expenses generated during the Gold transaction.
 For example, big celebrity endorsements translate to larger premiums.
 Whatever they said about that company… you paid for.

-Here's how the Gold supply chain works:
+Here's how the Gold supply chain works to establish spot price:

 The process of purchasing Physical Gold for personal asset protection involves various players in the open Gold market.

 Futures traders engage in leveraged derivative bets on worldwide futures exchanges.
+But their action is based on their view of what will occur in a world apart.

 Refiners receive the ore and proceed to melt and purify it into fine Gold bullion.
 This refined Gold is then sold to mints or bullion dealers at just about the spot price of Gold.